 While technology hasn’t delivered a completely automated cleaning robot yet, there are ways to boost grocery spill response time and fully remove slip and fall hazards.
 Just don’t try to do it by reaching for a mop.

-Mops have been the go-to technology for spills for a long time.
+For spill cleanup, mops held the title as the go-to technology for a long time.
 Unfortunately, they just don’t perform well.
 Mops can’t fully remove spilled or tracked in liquids and air-drying leaves the floor wet and slippery for a dangerously long time, increasing the risk to people and property.
 And that Wet Floor sign, well, it’s a tripping hazard too.

 Try a Kaivac AutoVac™ Floor Machine or the Kaivac Dispense-and-Vac instead.
 This technology removes the entire spill quickly and completely.
 Floors are left clean, dry and ready to walk on.
 The technology is so advanced the National Floor Safety Institute certified it for providing ‘High Traction.’

 And unlike Marty the robot, employees actually enjoy working with the easy-to-use technology.
-Cleaning time is reduced by 25% or more, floors are sparkling, dry and your store is ready for more customers.
+These machines reduce cleaning time by 25% or more, leave floors clean and dry and your store is ready for more customers.